apache/spark/docs/sql-programming-guide.md

    `spark.sql.parquet.mergeSchema` to `true`.
  - Resolution of strings to columns in python now supports using dots (`.`) to qualify the column or access nested values.
 For example `df['table.column.nestedField']`.
-However, this means that if your column name contains any dots you must now escape them using backticks.
+However, this means that if your column name contains any dots you must now escape them using backticks (e.g., ``table.`column.with.dots`.nested``).
  - In-memory columnar storage partition pruning is on by default.
 It can be disabled by setting `spark.sql.inMemoryColumnarStorage.partitionPruning` to `false`.
  - Unlimited precision decimal columns are no longer supported, instead Spark SQL enforces a maximum precision of 38.
 When inferring schema from `BigDecimal` objects, a precision of (38, 18) is now used.
 When no precision is specified in DDL then the default remains `Decimal(10, 0)`.
+ - Timestamps are now stored at a precision of 1us, rather than 1ns
  - In the `sql` dialect, floating point numbers are now parsed as decimal.
 HiveQL parsing remains unchanged.
  - The canonical name of SQL/DataFrame functions are now lower case (e.g. sum vs SUM).